 Here are some quick tips on how to amplify these differentials without getting bored:

-- Integrate it into your large content pieces: make sure that you have great content pieces about your differential so you can put it in the hands of potential visitors
+- Integrate it into your large content pieces: make sure that you have great content pieces about your differential so you can put them in the hands of potential visitors.

 - Example: A city known for Beer could have a “Craft Brewery Map” and/or a blog titled “The 10 Best Pints in Town!”

-Here are some great examples of destinations that have really amplified their differentials:
+Here a great example of a destination that has really amplified their differential:

 Experience Grand Rapids

 Grand Rapids is known as “Beer City USA,” and this makes their destination unique.